-The CRADLE methodology will consist of various tools that were developed by and for teachers and school leaders:
+The CRADLE methodology consists of various tools that were developed by and for teachers and school leaders:

-(1) a blended Teacher Training Course to train ‘generalist’ primary school teachers to use the CRADLE methodology in their classrooms (target ages: 8-12), focused on the creation and implementation of cross-curricular projects with clear identification of foreign language and entrepreneurial learning outcomes.
-The course will include:
+- A blended Teacher Training Course to train ‘generalist’ primary school teachers to use the CRADLE methodology in their classrooms (target ages: 8-12), focused on the creation and implementation of cross-curricular projects with clear identification of foreign language and entrepreneurial learning outcomes.
+The course includes:

-(2) a Toolbox to support the use of CRADLE in the classroom including cross-curricular project plans each lasting 3-4 weeks (roughly one project/term).
-The toolbox will include:
+- A Toolbox for teachers to support the use of CRADLE in the classroom including cross-curricular project plans

-- Structured teaching materials in the form of project plans and modules which have been developed to correspond to curricular requirements in each country.
+- Project-planning templates • Checklists for strategies & resources • Outcomes-observation checklist • Structured teaching materials in the form of project plans and modules which have been developed to correspond to curricular requirements in each country.

-(3) Practical Implementation Recommendations for school leaders based on lessons learned from the experience of the pilots to support the adoption of the innovative CRADLE teaching methodology as a common practice in their schools, thereby strengthening school leadership and distributed leadership.
-They will highlight:
+- Practical Implementation Recommendations for school leaders based on lessons learned from the experience of the pilots to support the adoption of the innovative CRADLE teaching methodology as a common practice in their schools, thereby strengthening school leadership and distributed Leadership.

-Impact & benefits of the CRADLE teaching methodology
+Impact and benefits of the Cradle teaching methodologies

 The CRADLE methodology relies on ‘generalist’ primary school teachers making use of their own, independently acquired foreign language skills in the classroom, thereby strengthening their profile and enabling schools to make use of this valuable – and often disregarded – asset.

-CRADLE will as a methodology, firmly place students’ interest, curiosity and sense of initiative at the centre of the learning process.
-Beyond this, it will focus on the intentional development of entrepreneurial skills, which at a basic level are life skills:
+CRADLE firmly place students’ interest, curiosity and sense of initiative at the centre of the learning process.
+Beyond this, it focuses on the intentional development of entrepreneurial skills, which at a basic level are life skills:

 curiosity, communication and cooperation (among others)